-Maine Maritime Museum’s STEM on Merrymeeting Bay Teacher Workshop will give local teachers the tools they need to implement project-based learning in the classroom, using the unique, dynamic qualities of Merrymeeting Bay as their place-based context.
+Maine Maritime Museum’s STEM on Merrymeeting Bay Teacher Workshop will give local teachers the tools they need to implement place-based, project-based learning in the classroom, using the unique, dynamic qualities of Merrymeeting Bay as their place-based context.

 - Overview and techniques of Project-Based learning.Led by facilitator John D’Anieri, we’ll look at the best ways to implement Project Based Learning.